 However, since we are sons (and not slaves), we are free from sin.
 Jesus continued, “The slave does not remain in the house forever; the son does remain forever.
 So if the Son makes you free, you will be free indeed” (Jn.
 8:35-36).

 (5:2) “Behold I, Paul, say to you that if you receive circumcision, Christ will be of no benefit to you.”
 Paul writes about taking circumcision in the present tense.
 He isn’t trying to slam those who have already taken circumcision, but rather, he’s trying to avoid more of this legalism from happening.
 Once you’re circumcised, we shouldn’t try to become “uncircumcised” (1 Cor.
 7:18; cf. 1 Macc.
 1:15).

 Christ being “no benefit to you” (ophelēsei) is a play on words with verse 3, where the circumcised man “is under obligation [opheiletēs] to keep the whole Law” (v.3).
 Cole loosely captures this play on words by writing, “So far from Christ helping you, you yourself will be helpless in law’s clutches.”

 (5:3) “And I testify again to every man who receives circumcision, that he is under obligation to keep the whole Law.”
 Law and grace are mutually exclusive.
-You can’t just follow a little bit of the law.
-If you’re going to take the path of the law, then you need to take the whole law.
+You can’t just follow a little bit of Law.
+If you’re going to take the path of the Law, then you need to take the whole Law.
 Paul mentions circumcision here, but he also alludes to holy days (4:10), as well as food laws (2:12).